Using the Shopping List

 Creating a Purchase Order from the Shopping List

-1. On the Shopping List page, select the ingredients you want to order by checking the boxes next to them.
+2. Select the items you want to purchase by checking the boxes next to each ingredient.

-2. Click the Create Purchase Order button at the top or bottom of the list.
+3. Click Create Purchase Order at the bottom of the page.

 Best Practices for Weekly Planning